DataDog/documentation/content/en/synthetics/browser_tests/actions.md

 #### Email

-Create a Datadog Synthetics email address that you can use in test steps to [assert if an email sent correctly](#test-that-an-email-was-received) or [navigate to a link in the email](#go-to-an-email-and-click-on-a-link), for example, to click on a confirmation link.
+Create a Datadog Synthetics email address that you can use in test steps to [assert if an email was sent correctly](#test-that-an-email-was-received) or [navigate to a link in the email](#go-to-an-email-and-click-on-a-link), for example, to click on a confirmation link.

-To avoid conflicts between test runs, a unique mailbox is generated at each test execution.
+A unique mailbox is generated at each test execution to avoid conflicts between test runs.

 ### Subtests